 - Apple- I like to use Granny Smith or Gala, but that is a personal preference.
 You can use whatever you like.

-- Nuts- I used pecans, but you can use any nut of choice!
+- Nuts- I used pecans, but you can use any nut of your choice!
 I love walnuts, hazelnuts, or even macadamia nuts.

 - Shaved parmesan- This is optional, but really good!